oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/soa-domain/weblogic-monitoring-exporter-setup.md

 #### Create a configuration file for the WebLogic Monitoring Exporter

-The configuration file will have the server port for the web application metrics to be exported from the WebLogic Server.
+The configuration file will have the server port of the WebLogic Server instance where the monitoring exporter application will be deployed.

 See the following sample snippet of the configuration: